-A&HE 6904 Research and Independent Study
+A&HE 6904 - Research and Independent Study

 Permission of instructor required.
 Advanced research and independent study under the direction of a faculty member.
 Students work individually or with others.
+45 hours for mentoring sessions could do an addition 45 hours for project design, research, and implementation

-A&HE 7504 Dissertation Seminar: Teaching of English
+A&HE 7504 - Dissertation Seminar: Teaching of English